Worms in Dogs - How to Recognise and Treat Them?

 • Intestinal Blockages: In severe cases, large numbers of worms can cause blockages in the intestines, which can be life-threatening and require emergency surgery.

-• Inflammation: The presence of worms can irritate the lining of the intestines, leading to inflammation, discomfort, and digestive disturbances like diarrhea and vomiting.
+• Inflammation: The presence of worms can irritate the lining of the intestines, leading to inflammation, discomfort, and digestive disturbances like diarrhoea and vomiting.

 Anemia